Rebmiami/FanMod/README.md

+NOTE: The mod is not yet available on the Lua browser, so this is the only way to run it.
+It will be submitted to the Lua browser once all 7 elements have been implemented.
 # HOW TO INSTALL

 Step 1: Go to the "Releases" section on the right side of this page, and select the release labeled "Latest":